Travel Friendly Sex Toys: Saving Space, Taking Your Toys Through Airport Security, and More

 Bonus: it’s a fun and surprisingly hilarious date night activity.

-Learn How to Work With Body-Safe Materials
+If You Want to Make Your Own Sex Toy, Learn How to Work With Body-Safe Materials

-If you want to make your own sex toy, you can always turn it into a project or a new hobby by learning how to actually work with body-safe sex toy materials and make things to a good standard.
+If you want to make your own sex toy, you can always turn it into a project or a new hobby by learning how to actually work with body-safe sex toy materials and how to make things to a good standard.

 For example, you might learn how to mix and pour silicone and make your own toy moulds.
 Or you could take up woodturning and make beautiful wooden sex toys (don’t forget to glaze and seal them properly with a body-safe finish!) on your lathe at home.